puppetlabs/tasks-playground/python-task/README.md

 bolt task run sample::samplepkg message=color --nodes <nodes> --modules ./modules
 ```

 This should print out the message in red rather than the default terminal color.
-Obviosly printing output in a different color is just a simple example of the kinds of things you can do.
+Obviously printing output in a different color is just a simple example of the kinds of things you can do.
 This approach makes it trivial to use the huge Python ecosystem of libraries to help write tasks to automate your infrastructure.